30 Years of Materialise: The Road Towards Mass Personalization

 Shaping reality through FDA- and CE-certified tools

-Hospitals across the world are steadily adopting Medical 3D Printing at Point-of-Care to provide more personalized care on-site.
+Hospitals across the world are steadily adopting medical 3D printing at the point of care to provide more personalized care on-site.
 This means that they are using their own machines to 3D print models to be used in pre-procedural planning.
 As regulators around the world came out with requirements for 3D software, Materialise took the initiative to get certified and became the first company with FDA and CE certifications.
 Pieter adds, “We want to ensure that we're helping our hospitals 3D print on-site in the best, most safe, and most qualitative way.
-So, for me, introducing the first software certified to create 3D printed models for clinical use printed in a hospital setting is a highlight from recent years.”
+So, for me, introducing the first software certified to create 3D-printed models for clinical use printed in a hospital setting is a highlight from recent years.”

 Shaping reality for orthopaedic patients

-Between 2007 and 2008, the first hip and shoulder personalized implants were created for patients who had had multiple revision surgeries already.
-Since then, 3D planning has become an established way of supporting surgeons in preparing for orthopedic surgeries.
+Between 2007 and 2008, the first hip and shoulder personalized implants were created for patients who had already had multiple revision surgeries.
+Since then, 3D planning has become an established way of supporting surgeons preparing for orthopaedic surgeries.

 In a particular case, an 81-year-old man had already undergone hip revision surgeries and was no longer independently mobile.
-Collaborating with the Materialise Clinical Engineers, his orthopaedic surgeon was able to carefully plan his surgery upfront and design a 3D-printed aMace hip implant to achieve the desired mechanical reconstruction and fixation that was tailored to fit the defect.
+Collaborating with Materialise's clinical engineers, his orthopaedic surgeon was able to carefully plan his surgery upfront and design a 3D-printed aMace hip implant to achieve the desired mechanical reconstruction and fixation that was tailored to fit the defect.
 Using 3D planning, his surgeon was also able to pinpoint the exact drill positions so that the patient’s soft tissue would heal in the most optimal way.